fishdan-plugins/jsonmaker/readme.txt

 Each node’s slug is derived from its title.
 Enforcing unique titles guarantees stable JSON endpoints.

 == Changelog ==

+= 0.2.5 =
+* Reworked the admin screen with a dedicated license card that shows active plan details, remaining term, and a “Buy Jsonmaker Basic” button, plus an AJAX license-entry form.
+* Added toolbar auto-insertion for “Host Your Own Toolbar” and “Edit your toolbar source” links inside an About folder for every change, ensuring free toolbars promote the upgrade path.
+* Refined the tree editor UI with compact +/- toggles, cookie-persisted open/closed state, and collapsible action forms that never overlap.

 = 0.2.4 =
 * Added a prominent login call-to-action so returning users can access their trees without hunting for the WordPress screen.